autonifai/fullstack-take-home-test/README.md

 - Backend: Python + FastAPI + SQLAlchemy _(provided in the starter project)_

 ## How should I submit my code?
 - You should zip your solution and e-mail it to conor@autonifai.com.
-The title of the e-mail should say `THT solution`
+The title of the e-mail should say `THT solution - Your Name`
 - We expect your zip to contain two folders: `fullstack-test-frontend` and `fullstack-test-backend`

 ## Questions & troubleshooting